 If the water remains mostly clear, then there is probably little chance of getting a radiocarbon date.
 If the water turns very cloudy or dark, there may be sufficient organic materials present that could be rinsed off the sand grains and processed for dating.

-This entry was posted on Monday, June 24th, 2013 and is filed under Beta Articles .
+This entry was posted on Monday, June 24th, 2013 and is filed under Uncategorized .